Quick answer: are AI detectors unreliable because of false positives?

 The Regulatory Dimension: EU AI Act and High-Stakes AI Assessment

-The EU AI Act entered into force on August 1, 2024, with full compliance required by August 2, 2026.
+The EU AI Act entered into force on August 1, 2024, with major obligations for high-risk systems applying from August 2, 2026.
 For institutions using AI detection in educational and employment contexts, two provisions are especially relevant.

-First, AI systems used to make or materially influence consequential assessments of individuals — including academic integrity decisions and employment screening — are classified as high-risk applications under the Act's Annex III.
-High-risk systems must meet requirements for transparency, accuracy documentation, human oversight, and bias monitoring.
-Second, the Act requires “adequate AI literacy” among personnel operating AI systems, with this literacy requirement having taken effect in February 2025.
+First, AI systems used to make or materially influence consequential assessments in education or employment can fall into high-risk territory depending on intended purpose and deployment context.
+High-risk systems must support transparency, documentation, oversight, and risk management.
+Second, Article 4 requires adequate AI literacy among personnel operating AI systems, with this literacy requirement having applied since February 2, 2025.

 Practically, these requirements create significant legal exposure for institutions that deploy AI detection tools without documented accuracy validation, without human review requirements, and without transparent disclosure to the individuals being assessed.
 Organizations in EU jurisdictions that use AI detection as a sole or primary basis for adverse decisions face the risk that those decisions could be challenged under the Act's requirements for human oversight and contestability.